dawnington/mschallenge/README.md

 ### Front End

-For the front end I used the tools I'm most familiar with: React and Redux, with [`redux-saga`](https://github.com/redux-saga/redux-saga) for handling side effects.
+For the front end I chose the tools I'm most familiar with: React and Redux, with [`redux-saga`](https://github.com/redux-saga/redux-saga) for handling side effects.

+[screenshot]: ./public/assets/screenshot.png